Worth Reservoir - 2014 Survey Report

 Inland Fisheries Division

-This is the authors' summary from a 32-page report.
+This is the authors' summary from a 27-page report.
 For a copy of the complete report, use the download link in the sidebar.

 Worth Reservoir is a 3,489-acre impoundment, located on the West Fork Trinity River.
 The reservoir is located entirely in the city limits of Ft.
 Worth in Tarrant County and was constructed in 1914 by the City as a municipal water supply.
-The elongated and serpentine reservoir extends approximately 6 miles upstream from the dam.
 Shoreline length is approximately 36 miles.

 Angler and boat access was adequate.
-However, parts of the reservoir are very shallow and limit boat traffic.
-Non motorized boat access is available in the north end of the reservoir within the Fort Worth Nature Center.
+Non-motorized boat access is available in the north end of the reservoir within the Fort Worth Nature Center.
 There were two handicap-accessible fishing piers on the reservoir.
 Fishery habitat was primarily shoreline and sporadic stands of native emergent vegetation in the form of water willow, Justicia americana, and bulrushes, Scirpus species, and also rocky shoreline.
-Water levels are not allowed to decrease more than 2 foot below conservation pool because of drinking water quality concerns.
-The City of Fort Worth is planning to dredge the reservoir to increase water storage capacity, improve water quality, and increase water recreation.
+Water levels do not fluctuate drastically because of drinking water quality concerns.
+The City of Fort Worth completed a dredging project in 2014 to increase water storage capacity, improve water quality, and increase water recreation.

 Fish Consumption Advisory History

-- Prey species: Gizzard and threadfin shad were in great abundance in the reservoir.
-Bluegill and longear sunfish were also very abundant with fish over 6 inches available for anglers.
+- Prey species: Gizzard and Threadfin Shad were sampled in great abundance in the reservoir.
+Bluegill and Longear Sunfish were also abundant but not many fish over 6 inches were available for anglers.

-- White bass: White bass catch rate increased from previous survey and an adequate population exists for anglers.
+- White bass: The White Bass catch rate increased greatly from the previous survey with larger fish available for anglers.

-- Crappie: The white crappie population continued to be high in abundance with quality fish available for anglers.
-Black crappie were present but in low abundance.
+- Crappie: The White Crappie population continues to be high in abundance with quality fish available for anglers.
+Black Crappie were present but in low abundance.

-- General monitoring with electrofishing and trap netting will be conducted in 2014 and gill netting surveys will be conducted in 2015.
+- Standard monitoring with electrofishing and trap netting will be conducted in 2018 and gill netting surveys in 2019.

-- Because of the high directed effort for largemouth bass, available habitat, and low genetic influence, Florida largemouth bass will be stocked in consecutive years and success evaluated with electrofishing in 2014.
+- Because of the high directed effort for Largemouth Bass, available habitat, and the success of the previous stockings, Florida Largemouth Bass will be stocked in consecutive years and evaluated in 2018.

-Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-1 Statewide Freshwater Fisheries Monitoring and Management Program
+Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-5 Inland Fisheries Division Monitoring and Management Program